Below is the complete list of workshops given on this day and time.

 Bernd Parusel, Expert, European Migration Network, Swedish Migration Agency Jan Schneider, Researcher, Research director for the German fund for integration and migration

-Canada and Germany have both received a large number of Syrian refugees in the recent past.
-While public policies and discourses have been different in both places, and have also undergone changes since the Syrians arrival, administrations of towns and cities, Non-Governmental Agencies, and local citizens have continued to help the newcomers transition into their new homes, neighbourhoods, and countries.
+Canada received a large number of Syrian refugees in therecent past.
+While public policies and discourses have evolved since their arrival in large numbers, administrations of towns and cities, Non-Governmental Agencies, and local citizens have continued to help the newcomers transition into their new homes, neighbourhoods, and countries.
 What has been achieved so far?
 Which structures and strategies have worked and how?
 What are some continuing challenges?
 And what are some short-term and long-term prospects of Syrian refugees settlement in places where they have landed?
 These questions will be addressed by the presenters in this workshop.

-Anna Steigemann will focus on how the Syrians have navigated their settlement in small, medium, and large cities in Germany, and Sandeep Agrawal will examine this from a Canadian perspective, where the three streams though which they arrived adds another dimension.
-Debbie Douglas will speak about the role of NGOs in the settlement of Syrian refugees in the province of Ontario, Canada.
-Mehrunnisa Ali will discuss the successes and limitations, as well as dilemmas and tensions faced by private sponsors and their sponsored families in the uniquely Canadian response to the Syrian crisis.
-Sepali Guruge and Elke Winter will examine the collective response from various groups in Canada and in Germany to the health issues of Syrian refugees.
+Sandeep Agrawal will focus on how the Syrians have navigated their settlement in small, medium, and large cities.
+Sepali Guruge will examine the collective response from various groups in Canada to the health issues of Syrian refugees.
+Mehrunnisa Ali will discuss the successes and limitations of the three streams though which they arrived, as well as dilemmas and tensions faced by private sponsors, non-governmental settlement agencies, and their sponsored families in the uniquely Canadian response to the Syrian crisis.

 Mehrunnisa Ali, Professor, Ryerson University